FlatFilers/flatfile-plugins/flatfilers/sandbox/README.md

 npm run build:watch
 ```

-Running the `build:watch` script automatically updates the sandbox whenever you make changes to the plugin(s).
+Running the `build:watch` script automatically updates the sandbox on any changes to the plugin(s).

 Now navigate to the sandbox folder and copy `.env.example` to `.env` and update it with your environment variables.